 Also, don’t forget to practice!
 It will help you deliver your 30-second commercial seamlessly with confidence; however, you don’t want to sound like a robot!

 Do’s and Don’ts for the 30-Second Commercial

-- Focus on your strengths and assets that you would like to use in your career.
+- Focus on the strengths and assets that you would like to use in your career.

-- Mention the type of industry with which you have an interest.
+- Mention the type of industry in which you have an interest.